Le Coq d’Or Tavern was located at 333 Yonge St (between Gould St and Dundas St, on the east side) in the Downtown Yonge area of Toronto.

 Ronnie Hawkins & Making Rock’n’Roll History

 In 1958, Arkansas-born Hawkins and his band, The Hawks, came up to Canada.
 They began playing venues in Ontario, eventually landing in Toronto, becoming regular performers at Le Coq d’Or Tavern.
 His rockabilly sound, a mix of blues, country and rock music, along with his high-energy performances, were legendary.
-Hawkins was known for doing back-flips and having go-go dancers in golden cages on stage.
-He opened the Hawk’s Nest, a teen dance club above the tavern too.
+Hawkins was known for doing backflips and having go-go dancers in golden cages on stage.
+He also opened the Hawk’s Nest, a teen dance club above the tavern.

 Ronnie Hawkins, also known as “Rompin’ Ronnie,” “Mr Dynamo,” and “The Hawk,” mentored many Canadian musicians.
-Some of the famous Hawks included Robbie Robertson and Levon Helm, who went on to perform and tour with Bob Dylan and became “The Band.”
-As Hawks left the band, upcoming musicians were waiting in the wings, including David Clayton-Thomas, David Foster and Lawrence Gowan.
+Some famous Hawks included Robbie Robertson and Levon Helm, who went on to perform and tour with Bob Dylan and became “The Band.”
+As Hawks left the band, upcoming musicians, including David Clayton-Thomas, David Foster and Lawrence Gowan, were waiting in the wings.

 Le Coq d’Or, which translates to The Golden Rooster, closed in 1976.
 The tavern had a significant role in creating a style of music known as “Toronto Sound.”